 I perform 4 of Pierluigi Billone's percussion solos.
 3 of them are on the Mani CD.

-For Peter Ablinger’s work, water is allowed to drop from sponges onto eight pitched glass tubes which are amplified.
+For Peter Ablinger’s work, water drops fall from sponges onto eight pitched glass tubes which are amplified.
 The sponges are hung up in four different patterns; low to high, middle to extremes, extremes to middle and high to low.
 Different melodies develop through the dripping rhythms.
 With my special lighting, the drops make forms in the air which sound when they fall on the tubes.
 It is like a mini waterfall in slow motion.
-The piece, around 25 minutes, brings together nature, chance and the human touch in an organic, meditative music.
+The piece, around 25 minutes, brings together nature, chance, technique, and the human touch in an organic, meditative music.

 2 pianos 2 percussion and any variation thereof plus extra guests sometimes.
 Check out the Berlin PianoPercussion website for upcoming concerts